 Coal companies are hardly alone in asking taxpayers to underwrite alternative fuels in the name of energy independence and reduced global warming.
 But the scale of proposed subsidies for coal could exceed those for any alternative fuel, including corn-based ethanol.

 The basic idea is to turn coal into gasoline as a means of reducing our dependence on foreign oil.
-The New York Times shows us how bad an idea this is in handy chart form:

 As the big red bar on the right shows, liquefied coal is more than twice as carbon intensive as petroleum.
 If we assume that technologically unproven and extremely expensive carbon sequestration technology is used to capture some of the excess emissions, coal is still roughly as bad as petroleum.